 - a.
 Increase RAM & RAM Concept knowledge, as well as other useful software. - b.
-Obtain construction cost and construction schedule analysis for the recent renovation in 2012. - c.
-Research and investigate the possibility of a Post-Tensioned System
+Obtain construction cost and construction schedule analysis for the recent renovation in 2012.

 2. Perform preliminary analysis on the existing foundation.

 3. Design Composite Steel Joist Frame